sashabely221100/sashabely221100/README.md

 ## Summary:

 I'm an active and creative guy from Minsk, currently study at the Faculty of Engineering and Economics at BSUIR.
+Speaking of proffesional skills I'm highly passionate about hands-on coding.
 Keen on cycling, also love learning new stuff.
 That's why at the moment I'm doing my best to master front-end development.

 ## Skills